Renan Öztürk: Climbing career

 His first attempt at the Shark's Fin route of Meru Peak took place in 2008 with Anker and Chin.
-They spent 19 days on the climb, but turned back 500 feet short of the summit.
+They spent 19 days on the climb but turned back 500 feet short of the summit.

+In 2011, Öztürk suffered a near-fatal skiing accident in Jackson, Wyoming, from which he made a dramatic recovery that enabled him to complete the first ascent of the Shark's Fin on Meru Peak with Conrad Anker and Jimmy Chin, that same year.

 In 2019, Öztürk accompanied Mark Synnott on an Everest expedition to search for Sandy Irvine's body. Öztürk led a documentary team from National Geographic to film the expedition for a documentary called Lost on Everest.